Frozen in Time: A Joint Video and Image Encoder for End-to-End Retrieval: Experiments

 Results on DiDeMo can be found in Table~\ref{tab:didemo-sota}.
 Note that on this dataset, our zero-shot performance is equivalent to CLIPBERT's results with finetuning, and after we finetune our model on the DiDeMo training set we get an additional 14.2\% boost in R@1.

-Finally, we also show results on LSMDC in Table~\ref{tab:lsmdc-sota}, in which we outperform all methods except for MMT in Median Rank, which pretrained on HowTo100M and uses multiple experts including audio modalities.
+We demonstrate further state-of-the-art results on LSMDC text-to-video retrieval.
+We outperform all previous methods, except for MMT in Median Rank, which pretrains on HowTo100M, a dataset consisting of over 100M clip-text pairs and contains multiple experts as well as audio modalities.
 Our model uses visual information alone.

+To demonstrate the effectiveness of our model for downstream video and image tasks, we additionally report results on Flickr30K the image retrieval dataset in Table~\ref{tab:flickr}.
+Unlike other works~\cite{lee2018stacked,chen2020imram,diao2021similarity} which utilise high resolution regions extracted using a Faster-RCNN detector, our model is single stage and does not require any object detections.
+We compare to works with a similar number of training image-text pairs, and find that our model is comparable.
+We also note that training on WebVid2M provides a sizeable boost (5\% improvement in R@1).
+Note that there are other recent text-image works such as UNITER~\cite{chen2020uniter} and OSCAR~\cite{li2020oscar}, however these are trained on almost twice the number of samples.
+Recent works scale this up even further to billions of samples (ALIGN~\cite{jia2021scaling}).